-Make an appointment with your doctor if you have any signs or symptoms that worry you.
-If you're diagnosed with a brain tumor, you may be referred to specialists, such as:
+Make an appointment with your usual health care provider if you have any symptoms that worry you.
+If you're diagnosed with a brain tumor, you may be referred to specialists.
+These might include:

-- Doctors who specialize in brain disorders (neurologists)
+- Doctors who specialize in brain disorders, called neurologists.

-- Doctors who specialize in nervous system cancers (neuro-oncologists)
+- Doctors who specialize in nervous system cancers, called neuro-oncologists.

-- Surgeons who operate on the brain and nervous system (neurosurgeons)
+- Surgeons who operate on the brain and nervous system, called neurosurgeons.

 It's a good idea to be prepared for your appointment.
 Here's some information to help you get ready.

 What you can do